amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 ## Use the Dapr .NET SDK

-You can create an actor model implementation using only HTTP/gRPC calls.
-However, it's much more convenient to use the language specific Dapr SDKs.
+You can create an actor model implementation using the native Dapr HTTP/gRPC libraries.
+However, it's much more convenient to use the language-specific Dapr SDKs.
 At the time of writing, both the .NET and Java SDKs provide extensive support for working with actors.

 To get started with the .NET Dapr actors SDK, you add a package reference to `Dapr.Actors` to your service project.
 The first step of creating an actual actor is to define an interface that derives from `IActor`.
 Clients use the interface to invoke operations on the actor.
 Here's a simple example of an actor interface for keeping scores: